 Morris has an impressive academic and professional background.
-She has spent over 18 years in advertising and marketing communications and has worked in account management for Foote Cone & Belding, Los Angeles, and DraftWorldwide, Chicago.
-Morris has also worked at regional agencies and businesses and was involved in the production of 100s of television commercials.
+She has spent over 18 years in advertising and marketing communications and has worked in account management for Foote Cone & Belding, Los Angeles and DraftWorldwide, Chicago.
+Morris was also employed at regional agencies and businesses and was involved in the production of 100s of television commercials.
 Her love of the field led her to pursue a Ph.D. in Mass Communications at the Newhouse School of Public Communications, Syracuse University, New York.
 She also has an MBA from California State University, Long Beach, Calif.

-Morris has taught courses in visual communication, literacy and advertising at several universities – Syracuse University; the University of Nebraska, Lincoln, Neb.; De Paul University, Chicago; Northern Illinois University, DeKalb, Ill.—and received teaching awards.
-Her research focus has been on advertising visuals and the relationship between these images and culture.
-Morris has published work on gender in print advertising around the globe and completed other research work on new media images, organizations and international campaigns.
+While at other universities – Syracuse University; the University of Nebraska, Lincoln, Neb.; De Paul University, Chicago; Northern Illinois University, DeKalb, Ill. – Morris has taught courses in visual communication, literacy and advertising and received teaching awards for her efforts.
+Her research focus is on international advertising and the relationship between images and culture.
+Morris has published work on gender in print and outdoor advertising around the globe and completed other research work on new media images, organizations and international campaigns.

-Morris has a passion for traveling, classical music, opera, art, and architecture and has been a docent for the Chicago Architectural Foundation for over a decade.
+Morris has a passion for traveling, classical music, opera, art and architecture and had been a docent for the Chicago Architectural Foundation for almost 20 years.